staabm/staabm.github.io/_posts/2024-01-01-phpstan-customizing.md

 You are blocked by a reported issue in PHPStan or related tooling?
 Your projects would benefit from getting certain features implemented in PHPStan?

-Sponsoring me to fix bugs or implement features that are blocking you to get the most out of PHPStan.
+I can fix bugs or implement features that are blocking you to get the most out of PHPStan.

 #### Investigate performance issues

 PHPStan is running slow in your project?
-You are not sure if it's PHPStan or your codebase?
+You need help to get a faster feedback loop?
-I will analyse your case at hand and investigate possible solutions.
+Let me analyse your case at hand and investigate possible solutions.

 #### Specific needs / tailored integration